geoscixyz/em/content/case_histories/do27do18tkc/setup.rst

 over five geologic models, indicative of the uncommon geometry of the deposit :cite:`Harder2009`.
 What was initial thought to be a large complex was later understood to be disconnected bodies created in multiple volcanic phases.
-The resource estimate was also revised down over the years as presented in :ref:`Table<TKCResEstTable>`, partially contributing to the Canadian junior stock market crash of 1994 :cite:`Coopersmith2006`.
+The resource estimate was also revised down over the years as presented in the :ref:`table below<TKCResEstTable>`, partially contributing to the Canadian junior stock market crash of 1994 :cite:`Coopersmith2006`.
 The deposit is currently owned by `Peregrine Diamonds Ltd`_